-Thoroughly understand the various ways in which freight (rates per tonne or lump sum) and hire calculations (rate per day or per dwt/month)are made and the time when payment is due.

-Thoroughly understand that reasons for and calculation of additional payments due under charter parties and the appropriate clauses: for Voyage Charters - deadfreight, demurrage/despatch, damages for detention and freight taxes; for Time charters - payment for bunkers, ballast bonuses.
+Thoroughly understand the various ways in which freight (rates per tonne or lump sum) and hire calculations (rate per day or per dwt/month) are made and the time when payment is due.
+Thoroughly understand the reasons for, and calculation of, additional payments due under charter parties and the appropriate clauses: for voyage charters - deadfreight, demurrage/despatch, damages for detention and freight taxes; for time charters - payment for bunkers, ballast bonuses.